Our Leadership and Governance

 How Council Works

-The Minutes of Council meetings are posted on-line once they have been approved by the ACTRA Toronto Council.
+The Minutes of Council meetings are posted online once they have been approved by the ACTRA Toronto Council.
 Council meetings are chaired by the ACTRA Toronto President and conducted in accordance with Bourinot’s Rules of Order.

-Many Councillors also serve the members through ACTRA Toronto committees which address issues of interest to members.
+Many Councillors also serve the members through ACTRA Toronto committees, which address issues of interest to members.

 What Does ACTRA Toronto Council do?